kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ### Rollover (aka multiple updates in-flight)

 Each time a new Deployment is observed by the Deployment controller, a ReplicaSet is created to bring up the desired Pods.
-If the Deployment is updated, the existing ReplicaSet that controls Pods whose labels match `.spec.selector` but whose template does not match `.spec.template` are scaled down.
-Eventually, the new ReplicaSet is scaled to `.spec.replicas` and all old ReplicaSets is scaled to 0.
+If the Deployment is updated, the existing ReplicaSet with its label(s) in `.spec.selector` matching the pod's template label(s) in `.spec.template` are scaled up but those pod's template label(s) in `.spec.template` not matching with the ReplicaSet's labels in `.spec.selector` are scaled down.
+Eventually, the new
+ReplicaSet is scaled to `.spec.replicas` and all old ReplicaSets is scaled to 0.

 If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet